Business

 This impersonation is often carried out through email.
 Bad actors, on the other hand, may use a variety of methods to spread their mischief thanks to deepfakes.

 Consider that your manager has sent you an urgent wire transfer request through email.
 You’re halfway through reading the email when your phone starts ringing.
 It sounds just like your employers’ voice when you pick it up.
 They confirm that the email is real.
 They also urge that you provide them the money as soon as possible.
+We can protect you from

 What are your thoughts?